lee-lindley/app_csv/README.md

 ## get_header_row

 Returns the CSV string of column header names.
-These will be double quoted if the name contains a separator character.
-You can call this method any time after the constructor, but before the last fetch.
-Generally it is called either before the first fetch or immediately after.
+Any name that contains a separator character will be double quoted.
+If *p_quote_all_strings* in the constructor call was 'Y', then all names will be double quoted.

 ```sql
     MEMBER FUNCTION    get_header_row(